xenitV1/Owl-App/CONTRIBUTING.md

-# 🤝 Contributing to OWL
+# 🤝 Contributing to OWL - Academic Social Learning Platform

 Thank you for your interest in contributing to OWL!
-We welcome contributions from the community to help make OWL better for everyone.
+We welcome contributions from the community to help make this academic social learning platform better for students, teachers, and academics worldwide.

 ## 📋 Table of Contents